MicrosoftDocs/windows-itpro-docs/windows/application-management/app-v/appv-performance-guidance.md

 For critical App-V Client configurations and for a little more context and how-to, review the following configuration settings:

-- **Shared Content Store (SCS) Mode**: When running the shared content store only publishing data is maintained on hard disk; other virtual application assets are maintained in memory (RAM).
-This helps to conserve local storage and minimize disk I/O per second (IOPS).
+- **Shared Content Store (SCS) Mode**: When running the shared content store, only publishing data is maintained on hard disk; other virtual application assets are maintained in memory (RAM).
+Such a result helps to conserve local storage and minimize disk I/O per second (IOPS).

   This setting is recommended when low-latency connections are available between the App-V Client endpoint and the SCS content server, SAN.

   - Configurable in Windows PowerShell: `Set-AppvClientConfiguration -SharedContentStoreMode 1`
   - Configurable with Group Policy: See [Deploying the App-V Sequencer and Configuring the Client](appv-deploying-the-appv-sequencer-and-client.md).

-- **PreserveUserIntegrationsOnLogin**: If you have not pre-configured (**Add-AppvClientPackage**) a specific package and this setting is not configured, the App-V Client will de-integrate* the persisted user integrations, then reintegrate*.
+- **PreserveUserIntegrationsOnLogin**: If you have not pre-configured (**Add-AppvClientPackage**) a specific package and this setting isn't configured, the App-V Client will de-integrate* the persisted user integrations, then reintegrate*.

   For every package that meets the above conditions, effectively twice the work will be done during publishing/refresh.